Every cameraman will have to light for green screen at some point, as keying software improves everyone is using it, even those on a low budget.

 There are loads of different ways and different lighting set ups to effectively shoot green screen, but the principals are the same.

 1) Set up you green screen so it is as smooth as possible, stretch it out if need be to get rid of wrinkles, or hang it up high so the weight of the cloth pulls out wrinkles.
-If you are in a green screen studio, look out for any big scuffs or marks on the floor or walls. (most studios will have paint or green tape to patch up little problems)
+If you are in a green screen studio with painted walls, look out for any big scuffs or marks on the floor or walls. (most studios will have paint or green tape to patch up little problems) Remember, in order to key successfully in post, the editor only needs to be able to cut around the subject, a black mark in the top corner of the screen probably won't matter, but a mark that intersects with the subject, will cause an issue.

 2) Create a soft even light over the green screen (no hot spots, no shadows).